zhangmh59/Year-project-1/README.md

 # Year-project-1

-THe code will be use for Year-project from 06
+The code will be use for Year-project from 06

 06:Skyboxes with a simple music player using SDL, camera speed is modified using frame time, load a model with texture